 It is often said that the appearance of skin can predict overall health.
 Historically, the deficiency of many of the essential nutrients was noted by observing the disruption of skin integrity or by a change in the skin appearance.

 The bold statement “old for one’s age” may actually reflect the overall health status of an individual.
 Balanced nutrition is essential not only to prevent heart diseases or diabetes, but also to maintain skin health.

 Many nutrients are important co-factors that participate in biochemical processes occurring within skin cells and therefore the deficiencies are manifested by changes in the skin's appearance.

-UV radiation, mostly from sun is a major cause of skin aging.
-Both UV-A and UV-B rays generate harmful free radicals in the skin causing photo-damage, leading to the production of fine lines and wrinkles and in extreme cases sunburns and cancers.
+UV radiation, mostly from the sun, is a major cause of skin aging.
+Both UV-A and UV-B rays generate harmful free radicals in the skin causing photo-damage, leading to the production of fine lines and wrinkles, and in extreme cases, sunburns and cancers.
 When no sun protection is used, skin depends solely on melanin to fight it back.

 Antioxidants can help protect against free radical formation induced by UV radiation.
-Nutrients that are studied to be most effective in minimizing UV damage within skin includes carotenoids, vitamin E, flavonoids, vitamin C and n-fatty acids.
+Nutrients that are studied to be most effective in minimizing UV damage to skin include carotenoids, vitamin E, flavonoids, vitamin C and n-fatty acids.

 1. Vitamin C

 Vitamin C is an important co-factor for collagen synthesis, and also plays a role in skin regeneration and wound healing.
 It was reported to reduce wrinkled appearance and skin dryness.